basemkhirat/elasticsearch/readme.md

 ##### Query Scopes

-Local scopes allow you to define common sets of constraints that you may easily re-use throughout your application.
-For example, you may need to frequently retrieve all users that are considered "popular".
+Scopes allow you to define common sets of constraints that you may easily re-use throughout your application.
+For example, you may need to frequently retrieve all posts that are considered "popular".
 To define a scope, simply prefix an Eloquent model method with scope.

-Scopes should always return a query builder instance.
+Scopes should always return a Query instance.

 ```php
 <?php